bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcation.md

 - `contParams.detect_bifurcation = 2`

 The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
 The eigenvalue λ is declared unstable if `real(λ) > contParams.tol_stability`.
 The located bifurcation points are then returned in `br.specialpoint`.

+!!! warning "Eigenvalues"
+    The rightmost eigenvalues are computed by default to detect bifurcations.
+Hence, the number of eigenvalues with positive real parts must be finite (*e.g.* small).
+This might require to consider $-F(x,p)=0$ instead of (E).

 ## Precise detection of bifurcation points using Bisection